xdong05/xdong05.github.io/_pages/openings.md

 # Open positions

-We are looking for new group members with passion, talent, and grit!
-Ideal candidates have a strong interest in *theoretical ecology* and are excited to use *mathematical and computational approaches* to tackle fundamental questions in spatial ecology.
+We are looking for curious, creative, and motivated group members who are excited by fundamental questions in ecology.
+Our lab combines *mathematics, computation, and ecological theory* to uncover general principles governing spatial organization across ecosystems.
+We welcome applicants from diverse quantitative backgrounds; prior experience in theoretical ecology is not required.
+What matters most is intellectual curiosity, a willingness to learn, and enthusiasm for tackling challenging problems.

 ### Current Opportunities
 I am currently recruiting for a fully funded [PhD position]({{ site.baseurl }}/downloads/PHD.pdf).
-Applicants with broad interests in theoretical ecology, ecohydrology, or biogeomorphology are especially encouraged to apply.
+Applicants with interests in theoretical ecology, ecohydrology, biogeomorphology, applied mathematics, nonlinear dynamics, or other quantitative approaches to ecology are particularly encouraged to apply.

-> **I welcome inquiries from those broadly interested in the topics we explore in our lab.
-I’m always excited to explore new ideas, projects, and directions together.**
+*Even if your background differs from the areas listed above, I encourage you to reach out if you are excited by the kinds of questions we study.
+Some of the most exciting research emerges at the intersection of disciplines.*

-### Applications for PhD and Postdoc positions
+### PhD and Postdoctoral Applications
-If you are interested in working with me as a PhD student or postdoctoral researcher, please send me an [email](mailto:xldong@ucdavis.edu).
-State briefly why you are interested and attach a CV.
+If you are interested in joining the lab, please send me an [email](mailto:xldong@ucdavis.edu).
+Please include a brief description of your research interests, why you would like to join the lab, and your CV.
+Links to publications, preprints, or code repositories are also welcome.

-I can take on graduate students through [Graduate Group in Ecology (GGE)](https://ecology.ucdavis.edu/admissions), [Graduate Group in Applied Mathematics (GGAM)](https://appliedmath.ucdavis.edu/graduate), [Population Biology Graduate Group (PBGG)](https://pbg.ucdavis.edu/apply), and [Hydrological Sciences Graduate Group (HSGG)](https://www.hsgg.ucdavis.edu).
-Before you apply, please feel free to contact me to discuss which program may be the best fit for your interests.
+Graduate students can apply to work with me through several UC Davis graduate programs, including the [Graduate Group in Ecology (GGE)](https://ecology.ucdavis.edu/admissions), [Graduate Group in Applied Mathematics (GGAM)](https://appliedmath.ucdavis.edu/graduate), [Population Biology Graduate Group (PBGG)](https://pbg.ucdavis.edu/apply), and [Hydrological Sciences Graduate Group (HSGG)](https://www.hsgg.ucdavis.edu).
+I am happy to discuss which program would be the best fit before you apply.

-We especially welcome postdocs with fellowships.
-I'd be happy to develop applications with you.
-Please take a look at the [CPB Postdoctoral Fellowship at UC Davis](https://cpb.ucdavis.edu/cpb-postdoc-fellowship), or [Chancellor's Postdoctoral Fellowship Program (CPFP) at UC Davis](https://grad.ucdavis.edu/chancellors-postdoctoral-fellowship-program-cpfp), or NSF Postdoctoral Research Fellowships through different programs, e.g., [Biology](https://beta.nsf.gov/funding/opportunities/postdoctoral-research-fellowships-biology-prfb), [Earth Science](https://beta.nsf.gov/funding/opportunities/ear-postdoctoral-fellowships-ear-pf).
+I also welcome inquiries from prospective postdoctoral researchers, particularly those interested in pursuing independent fellowships.
+I would be happy to work with you on fellowship applications, including the [CPB Postdoctoral Fellowship at UC Davis](https://cpb.ucdavis.edu/cpb-postdoc-fellowship), the [UC Davis Chancellor's Postdoctoral Fellowship Program (CPFP)](https://grad.ucdavis.edu/chancellors-postdoctoral-fellowship-program-cpfp), or NSF Postdoctoral Research Fellowships.

-### Master projects for UC Davis students
-If you are a Master student at UC Davis looking for a Master project, please contact me by [email](mailto:xldong@ucdavis.edu).

-### Bsc / Master students from elsewhere
-If you are interested in pursuing a Master degree at UC Davis, sometimes, we take master students or summer interns if we get exceptional applicants.
+### Master's Students

+UC Davis master's students interested in pursuing a research project in the lab are encouraged to contact me.

+Outstanding B.S. and master's students from other institutions may also have opportunities to join the lab as visiting researchers or summer interns, depending on funding and availability.

+---

+Our group values independence, collaboration, and intellectual curiosity.
+We strive to create a supportive environment where people are encouraged to pursue ambitious ideas, learn from one another, and develop as independent scientists.

 <figure>
 <img src="{{ site.url }}{{ site.baseurl }}/images/picpic/Gallery/IMG_20210424_180553529.jpg" width="95%">